King Tut Egyptian Papyrus

 This variety is a large semi-aquatic, grass-like plant producing long green stems with green bracts; perfect for pond side planting or in moist gardens; doesn't mind being submerged a few inches

-King Tut Egyptian Papyrus' attractive grassy leaves remain green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+King Tut Egyptian Papyrus' attractive grassy leaves remain green in color throughout the season on a plant with an upright spreading habit of growth.

 King Tut Egyptian Papyrus is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.

 King Tut Egyptian Papyrus is recommended for the following landscape applications;

 - General Garden Use

 - Container Planting

 - Bog Gardens